Aenigma-Lab/pdf-watermarking-tool/README.md

    git clone https://github.com/aenigma-lab/pdf-watermark-tool.git

-##🚀 Usage
+## 🚀 Usage
-Open your web browser and go to http://127.0.0.1:5000.
+- Open your web browser and go to http://127.0.0.1:5000.

-Upload your PDF file.
+- Upload your PDF file.

-Enter your desired watermark text and customize its appearance (e.g., size, opacity).
+- Enter your desired watermark text and customize its appearance (e.g., size, opacity).

-Click "Watermark PDF" to generate the watermarked PDF.
+- Click "Watermark PDF" to generate the watermarked PDF.

-Download the final document.
+- Download the final document.

-##🤝 Contributing
+## 🤝 Contributing
-Contributions are welcome!
+- Contributions are welcome!
 If you have suggestions for improvements or want to report a bug:

-Fork the repository
+- Fork the repository

-Create a new branch (git checkout -b feature/my-feature)
+- Create a new branch (git checkout -b feature/my-feature)

-Commit your changes (git commit -m "Add new feature")
+- Commit your changes (git commit -m "Add new feature")

-Push to your branch (git push origin feature/my-feature)
+- Push to your branch (git push origin feature/my-feature)

-Open a Pull Request describing your changes
+- Open a Pull Request describing your changes

-##📝 License & Contact
+## 📝 License & Contact
-This project is open-sourced under the MIT License.
+- This project is open-sourced under the MIT License.

-For questions or feedback, please reach out:
+- For questions or feedback, please reach out:

-GitHub: @yourusername
+GitHub: **@aenigma-lab**

-Email: email@example.com
+Email: **f10.shubham@gmail.com**

 <p align="center"> <img src="https://img.shields.io/badge/Made%20with-Flask-orange?style=for-the-badge" alt="Made with Flask"/> <img src="https://img.shields.io/badge/PDF-PyPDF2%20%7C%20ReportLab-blue?style=for-the-badge" alt="PDF Libraries"/> </p>
 Happy Watermarking!